-Born on the Caribbean island of Nassau, Bahamas, Kelly grew up doing charcoal and pencil portraits.
-She admits having had to overcome her fear of colors, impressed by the abundance of colors in everything around her.
-Her first tools were popsicle sticks and matches for applying paint, and she used the white cardboard from the pantyhose packs as paper.
-Later, when she got her first brush, she discovered the pleasure of painting with watercolors.
+Born on the Caribbean Island of Nassau, Bahamas, Kelly grew up making charcoal and pencil portraits.
+She admits she had to overcome her fear of colour, impressed by the abundance of colour in everything around her.
+Her first tools were popsicle sticks and matches used to apply paint and she used the white cardboard from sticker packs as paper.
+Later, when she got her first paintbrush, she discovered the joy of painting with watercolours.

 Kelly's work is magical, poetic and realistic.
-Her watercolors, unique in their translucent layering of colors, are intricate and detailed creations that evoke the wonders, myths, rituals and daily struggles of her native Caribbean island.
-The presence of strong Caribbean women predominates in her work.
-For her, they represent the power of matriarchy in cultures like the one she is from and she tries to represent strength as well as beauty.
-The artist maintains a vibrant introspection and a deep sense of spirituality in his work.
+Her watercolours, unique in their translucent layering of colour, are intricate and detailed creations that evoke the wonders, myths, rituals and daily struggles of her native Caribbean Island.
+The ppresence of strong Caribbean women predominates in her work.
+For her, they represent the power of matriarchy in cultures like hers and she attempts to portray strength as well as beauty.
+The artist maintains a vibrant introspection and a deep sense of spirituality in her work.